All Episodes

 When did you learn that it was paid for by the Democrats?

-Uh also is a cover letter that says if you don't answer this, we're giving them a couple of weeks to answer it, uh, you will be subpoenaed and you will come before Congress to tell us when you knew about this.
+You will be subpoenaed and you will come before Congress to tell us when you knew about this.

-When did they know it?
+When did they know it, especially about the steel dossier?

-We know that Clapper, we know that Brennan, uh, we believe Susan Rice and all others, including probably President Obama, are now being asked to answer these questions by March 2nd.
+We know that Clapper, we know that Brennan, we believe Susan Rice and all others, including probably President Obama, are now being asked to answer these questions by March 2nd.

-Uh also over at Judicial Watch, our friends there have filed a new lawsuit with the State Department about the unmasking documents that went through.
+Also, over at Judicial Watch, our friends there have filed a new lawsuit with the State Department about the unmasking documents that went through.

-Remember Samantha Powers, how is it that she was unmasking a person a day?
+Remember, Samantha Powers, how is it that she was unmasking a person a day?

 And then she denies that she was unmasking a person a day.